Every day Trump repeatedly emails his supporters a dangerous message: Democracy doesn’t work.

 It’s easy to dismiss all this as brazen and desperate Trumpian hucksterism.
 With millions of Trump voters disappointed in the election results, Trump has the chance to raise millions of dollars for his political operation—which can be used for a possible 2024 run or to keep his political operatives (including his kin) on the payroll.
 But these emails also reinforce Trump’s false tale that he and his voters have been cheated.
 Every day, his peeps are being told—again and again—by him and his disciples that the election was crooked.
 Trump is reaching people in their in-boxes to sow suspicion and disseminate distrust.

+Even after Michigan on Monday certified Biden’s victory in that state and the General Services Administration finally recognized Biden as the winner and authorized the start of the presidential transition, the Trump gang kept pumping out these emails.
+One from Eric Trump had the subject line, “Stop the Elites from trying to steal the Election.”
+Another signed by Donald Trump claimed, “I had such a big lead in all of these key battleground states late into Election night, only to see the leads miraculously disappear as the days went by.
+Perhaps these leads will return as our legal proceedings move forward.”

 This is a powerful spray of disinformation.
 It’s a firehose of propaganda.
-Many of his folks will accept his word on this.
+Many of his folks will accept Trump’s word on this.
 They will see the election as bogus.
 And once Biden is inaugurated, they will refuse to view him as a duly-elected president.
 The whole world can watch Trump mislead his devotees with his tweets—many of which are marked as inaccurate by Twitter.
 But Trump is spreading his poison farther with this bombardment of emails, none of which comes with a disclaimer.
 He is exploiting paranoia and fueling division.
 As an aspiring autocrat who now casts himself as the victim of an evil cabal, he will profit greatly from this email blitz, no matter how many bucks he rakes in.